 Understand local customs for considerate dealings in Willemstad.

 Accessibility infrastructure in Willemstad's historic areas (Punda, Otrobanda, Pietermaai) is limited.
 These zones have cobblestone streets, narrow sidewalks, and numerous steps, which could be challenging for wheelchairs or those with limited mobility.
-Newer resorts, shopping malls, and attractions often provide ramps and elevators.
+Newer resorts, shopping malls, and attractions often feature ramps and elevators.

 Some modern attractions and larger shopping malls welcome wheelchairs.
 Main roads are generally paved, which makes car travel easier.
 Public buses don't have accessibility features.
 Taxis might accommodate collapsible wheelchairs, but specialized accessible transport does not have widespread availability.
 Pre-arrange transport for specific needs.